 Stocks Or Real Estate Investing?

-Before the initiation of the industrial revolution, wealth and influence were measured largely in terms of the amount of properties owned by an individual or the family.
-Even though the advent of the twentieth century saw the rise of the securities market, and the ensuing increase in stock ownership, real estate investing can certainly prove to be a very profitable venture for those looking to diversify their existing portfolio.
-Real estate investing is the most consistent profitable investment medium in the world.
-With perseverance and smart investment approach, anyone can make a killing.
+Before the initiation of the industrial revolution, wealth and influence was measured largely in terms of the number of properties owned by an individual or the family.
+Even though the advent of the twentieth century saw the rise of the securities market and the ensuing increase in stock ownership, real estate investing can certainly prove to be a very profitable venture for those looking to diversify their existing portfolio.
+Real estate investing is the most consistently profitable investment medium in the world.
+With perseverance and a smart investment approach, anyone can make a killing.

 How to Make Money Investing in Real Estate

-This sort of terminology referred as margin trading is prevalent in stock markets.
+This terminology, referred to as margin trading, is prevalent in stock markets.
 Of course, stocks tend to be far more volatile than real estate investing.
-Leveraging in real estate works in a similar way, only a whole lot better.
-One of the key differences between the stocks and real estate investing is volatility.
-While stock prices can move erratically on daily basis, property prices move glacially.
+Leveraging in real estate works similarly, only a whole lot better.
+One of the key differences between stocks and real estate investing is volatility.
+While stock prices can move erratically daily, property prices move glacially.

 Even if real estate prices go up by ten percent in a year, it’s a colossal rise.
 Overall in real estate investing, what tends to happen is that the rate of increase may slow down but hardly ever turns negative.
 This has significant ramifications for investors.
 One of the major is that, because real estate is so steady an investment over time, banks and financial institutions are willing to lend very high loan-to-value financing.